Home » Repurposed Furniture » Repurposed Garden Bench made from Chairs

-This repurposed garden bench made from chairs started out as a kid’s bench.
-But, as you will see—I had some issues with the color.
+This repurposed garden bench made from chairs was going to be a kid’s bench.
+But, as you will see I had some issues with the color.
 In the end, it seemed perfect as a garden bench instead.

 The garden bench was made from kindergarten chairs from my teacher days.